On congruence modules related to Hilbert Eisenstein series: Main results

-\begin{proof} Let $K$ be a field extension of $\Qp$.
-Since the space $M_k(K_1(\mfr{n}p);K)$ is a direct sum of the space of cusp forms and the space generated by Eisenstein series, we know that over $Q(\Lambda)$, the space of $\Lambda$-adic modular forms is a direct sum of the space of $\Lambda$-adic cusp forms and the space generated by $\Lambda$-adic Eisenstein series.
-In other words, we have
+Let $K$ be a field extension of $\Qp$.
+Since for all $k\in \Z_{>0}$, the space $M_k(K_1(\mfr{n}p);K)$ is a direct sum of the space of cusp forms and the space generated by Eisenstein series, we know that over $Q(\Lambda)$, the space of $\Lambda$-adic modular forms is a direct sum of the space of $\Lambda$-adic cusp forms and the space generated by $\Lambda$-adic Eisenstein series.
+From this and the definition of $\wt{M}_{\Lambda}$, we have

 where $\mathcal{E}_{\Lambda}$ is the $\Lambda$-module generated by $\mathcal{E}(\chi_1,\chi_2)$.
 Let